Alex-Bplus/git-hub-lesson-3/index.md

 ---
-title: Welcome to my blog
+title: Alex B's Digital Marketing Blog :D
 ---
+# Why you should read my blog
+It is a nice little blog to read